TGIF (TV programming block): Explosive success in the 1990s

 During the most successful years of TGIF, the main characters of one of the Friday prime-time sitcoms would "host" the two-hour block of episodes for that week.
 Always in character, they would introduce each show and comment on the proceedings afterward.
 Sometimes, characters from a series that did not air on the Friday schedule would appear to host.
 For example, in January 1996, Daniel Hugh Kelly, Betsy Brantley and other stars from the short-lived drama Second Noah served as one-time-only guest hosts of TGIF as a cross promotion for the new Saturday series.
 Occasionally, the hosts for the evening would find a common thread between each show.
-During the fall seasons in the late 1980s and early 1990s, casts from various TGIF shows would host Saturday morning preview specials, which outlined much of new programs set to air on the Saturday morning fall schedule (after The Walt Disney Company began programming the network's Saturday morning lineup in 1997, following its prior acquisition of ABC, these preview specials were hosted for the remainer of TGIF's run by the hosts of Disney's One Saturday Morning).
+Each Fall from 1989 to 1996, cast members from various TGIF shows co-hosted ABC's annual Saturday morning preview specials, outlining the new programs being added to the network's children's program lineup.
+(After The Walt Disney Company began programming the Saturday morning lineup in 1997, in the wake of its prior acquisition of ABC, these preview specials were hosted for the remainder of TGIF's run by the hosts of Disney's One Saturday Morning; ABC ceased producing annual Fall preview specials for its children's programming slate—becoming the last of the Big Three networks to discontinue the practice—after the 1999–2000 season.)

-When TGIF officially launched, weekly promos for the lineup were voiced by actor and resident ABC announcer Robert Ridgely, who had mainly been voicing sitcom promos, including those for Fridays, for a few years before the brand was incorporated.
-Veteran television personality and announcer Gary Owens, who had been with ABC since 1985 as a primetime promo voiceover, became the sole announcer for weekly TGIF promotions beginning with the 1990–91 season.
-Owens remained as the "voice of TGIF" until the end of the 1994–95 season.
-Also during the 1990–91 season, TGIF was promoted with a series of trading cards featuring publicity shots featuring the stars of Perfect Strangers, Full House and Family Matters.
+When TGIF officially launched, weekly promos for the lineup were voiced by actor and resident ABC announcer Robert Ridgely, who had mainly been voicing sitcom promos (including those for Fridays) for a few years before the brand was incorporated.
+Veteran television personality and announcer Gary Owens (who had been with ABC since 1985 as a primetime promo voiceover) became the sole announcer for weekly TGIF promotions beginning with the 1990–91 season.
+Owens remained as the "voice of TGIF" until the end of the 1995–96 season.
+During the 1995-96 season, fellow voice actor and resident ABC announcer Brian Cummings shared announcer duties with Owens (doing weekly promos for the lineup whenever he wasn't available).
+The following two seasons (1996-97 to 1997-98) had Kenny Jones (one of the main ABC announcers at that time, alongside Owens and Cummings) becoming the sole announcer while Jerry Houser did it throughout the 1998-99 season.
+Also during the 1990–91 season, Impel Marketing, in partnership with ABC, released a series of trading cards featuring publicity shots featuring the stars of Perfect Strangers, Full House and Family Matters to promote the block.